tomatolog/manticore/doc/sphinx.rst

 SHOW PROFILE statement, added in version 2.1.1-beta, shows a detailed execution profile of the previous SQL statement executed in the current SphinxQL session.
-Also, profiling must be enabled in the current session beforerunning the statement to be instrumented.
+Also, profiling must be enabled in the current session **before** running the statement to be instrumented.
 That can be done with a ``SET profiling=1`` statement.
 By default, profiling is disabled to avoid potential performance implications, and therefore the profile will be empty.